Learning and the Curriculum at Hotwells

 We want our pupils to develop the skills they need to be successful learners, both now and throughout their lives.
 We use ELLI: the Effective Lifelong Learning Inventory, to teach children these skills.
 Children experience learning both independently and collaboratively.
 We value children learning life skills (such as how to work as part of a group or to be resilient when facing challenge) as much as learning knowledge and facts.
 Our children develop an understanding of themselves as learners so that they not only know what they are learning but also how they are learning.

 Phonics is teaching the sounds in words and the letters or groups of letters that represent these sounds.
 Being able to use phonics is fundamental to learning to read and write.

-We use the Read Write Inc scheme to support the teaching of early phonics at Hotwells.
-The scheme is introduced in Reception class and used throughout Key Stage 1.
+As of this year, we are using the Unlocking Letters and Sounds scheme to support the teaching of early phonics at Hotwells.
 Our aim is that all children will have a sound knowledge and understanding of phonics by the age of 7.
-Some children need continued support with the learning of phonics in Key Stage 2 and for these children, additional teaching in small groups continues, using the Read Write Inc scheme, until their knowledge of phonics is secure.
+Some children need continued support with the learning of phonics in Key Stage 2 and for these children, additional teaching in small groups continues, using the Read Write Inc scheme (our previous phonics scheme), until their knowledge of phonics is secure.
 Every year we organise meetings for parents so that they can become familiar with our approach to teaching phonics and can support their children at home in the same way they are learning to read and write in school.

 Home Learning at Hotwells

 We value learning at home and know that home learning helps children do better at school.
 Learning outside school can take many forms, from attending clubs, to pursuing hobbies and interests, as well as completing activities set by school.

 One of the most valuable things parents can do to support learning at home is to ensure that their children read regularly; with an adult when they are younger and independently as they get older.
 Many parents find it can be helpful if children have a regular time when they read, such as just before they go to bed.
 Having a regular time helps to develop the habit of reading daily.